Air Malta

-Air Malta plc (stylized as airmalta) is the flag carrier airline of Malta, with its headquarters in Luqa and its hub at Malta International Airport.
-It operates services to destinations in Europe, the Middle East and North Africa.
+Air Malta, stylized as airmalta, was a Maltese airline headquartered in Luqa and based at Malta International Airport.
+It operated services as the country's flag carrier to destinations in Europe, the Middle East and North Africa.
+Air Malta ceased operations on 30 March 2024 and was replaced on the next day with a new flag carrier, KM Malta Airlines.